 This summer, whether you’re headed across state lines on a family road trip, flying off to Europe, grabbing a quick weekend getaway, or taking a vacation in your own backyard, don’t forget to protect your eyes!

 Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision.
-Dr. Dempsey sees patients from all over the Colchester, Connecticut area.
+Dr. Paradis sees patients from all over the Colchester, Connecticut area.
 Let us give you the top-quality eye care you and your family deserve, not only during the summer, but all year long.

 Colchester Eye Care Eye Clinic and Eye Care, Summer in Colchester, Connecticut

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Colchester eye doctor has prepared the following answers to your questions about eye disease.